 In fact, the first question you may be asking is; will eating hemp seeds make me “high”?
 The answer is no as they do not produce any kind of mind-altering effect.
-On top of being a great protein and fiber source, hemp seeds contain healthy fatty acids such as omega 3s and omega 6s.
+On top of being a great protein and fiber source, they contain healthy fatty acids such as omega 3s and omega 6s.
 Hemp seeds also contain trace amounts of vitamin A, B, C and E. It’s common for people to refer to hemp seeds as a superfood.

 Here are the macronutrients for three tablespoons (30 grams) of hemp seeds: